ludovicalarcon/jenkins-k8s/README.md

   hostPath:
     path: "/data/jenkins-data"
 ```
-__Note:__ Minikube is configured to persist files stored under some directories ([list here](https://minikube.sigs.k8s.io/docs/reference/persistent_volumes/)) and `data` is one on them.
+__Note:__ Minikube is configured to persist files stored under some directories ([list here](https://minikube.sigs.k8s.io/docs/reference/persistent_volumes/)), `data` is one on them.
 Change the `path` according your setup.

-To request physical storage we need a PersistentVolumeClaim, here is the configuration:
+To request physical storage, we need a PersistentVolumeClaim, here is the configuration:

 ```yaml
 apiVersion: v1